meteorlxy/vuepress-theme-meteorlxy/docs/_posts/2019-02-27-theme-guide-en.md

     },
   },

-  // Theme to use.
-If you are NOT using >= vuepress@1.0.0-alpha.33, <= vuepress@1.0.0-alpha.39 , you have to use `require.resolve()` to introduce this theme, and don't forget the `lib/` sub directory.
+  // Theme to use
-  theme: require.resolve('vuepress-theme-meteorlxy/lib'),
+  theme: 'meteorlxy',

   // Theme config
   themeConfig: {